As the name suggests, a limited liability company (LLC) is a single or multi-member business structure that offers limited personal liability.

 You are able to maintain limited personal liability by keeping your personal and business assets separate.

-If you have established a limited liability business and that business becomes unable to settle its accrued debts, a court may deem you personally liable for those debts.
+If you’ve established a limited liability business and that business becomes unable to settle its accrued debts, a court may deem you personally liable for those debts.

 The ability to waive your limited liability is called “piercing the corporate veil.”